-This cake was developed for our magazine's Passover desserts story.
-It is dusted with a mixture of granulated sugar and potato starch instead of confectioners' sugar, as confectioners' sugar contains cornstarch and is therefore not kosher for Passover.
+This Passover cake is dusted with a mixture of granulated sugar and potato starch instead of confectioners' sugar, as confectioners' sugar contains cornstarch and is therefore not kosher for Passover.

 - 5 medium carrots, peeled

 - 6 tablespoons margarine, melted, plus more for pan

 - Matzo meal, for pan